kaviyarasank7/Multiplexer-Simulation-in-Vivado/README.md

 Default Part Selection:
 You can choose a part based on the FPGA board you are using (if any).
 If no board is used, you can choose any part, for example, xc7a35ticsg324-1L (Artix-7).
-Click Next, then Finish.<br>
+Click Next, then Finish.

 3. Add Verilog Source Files
 In the "Sources" window, right-click on "Design Sources" and select Add Sources if you didn't add all files earlier.
-Add the Verilog files (mux4_to_1_gate.v, mux4_to_1_dataflow.v, etc.) and the testbench (mux4_to_1_tb.v).<br>
+Add the Verilog files (mux4_to_1_gate.v, mux4_to_1_dataflow.v, etc.) and the testbench (mux4_to_1_tb.v).

-4. Check Syntax
+5. Check Syntax
 Expand the "Flow Navigator" on the left side of the Vivado interface.
 Under "Synthesis", click "Run Synthesis".
 Vivado will check your design for syntax errors.
-If any errors or warnings appear, correct them in the respective Verilog files and re-run the synthesis.<br>
+If any errors or warnings appear, correct them in the respective Verilog files and re-run the synthesis.

-5. Simulate the Design
+7. Simulate the Design
 In the Flow Navigator, under "Simulation", click on "Run Simulation" → "Run Behavioral Simulation".
-Vivado will open the Simulations Window, and the waveform window will show the signals defined in the testbench.<br>
+Vivado will open the Simulations Window, and the waveform window will show the signals defined in the testbench.

-6. View and Analyze Simulation Results
+9. View and Analyze Simulation Results
 The simulation waveform window will display the signals (S1, S0, A, B, C, D, Y_gate, Y_dataflow, Y_behavioral, Y_structural).
 Use the time markers to verify the correctness of the 4:1 MUX output for each set of inputs.
-You can zoom in/out or scroll through the simulation time using the waveform viewer controls.<br>
+You can zoom in/out or scroll through the simulation time using the waveform viewer controls.

-7. Adjust Simulation Time
+11. Adjust Simulation Time
 To run a longer simulation or adjust timing, go to the Simulation Settings by clicking "Simulation" → "Simulation Settings".
-Under "Simulation", modify the Run Time (e.g., set to 1000ns).<br>
+Under "Simulation", modify the Run Time (e.g., set to 1000ns).

-8. Generate Simulation Report
+13. Generate Simulation Report
 Once the simulation is complete, you can generate a simulation report by right-clicking on the simulation results window and selecting "Export Simulation Results".
-Save the report for reference in your lab records.<br>
+Save the report for reference in your lab records.

-9. Save and Document Results
+15. Save and Document Results
 Save your project by clicking File → Save Project.
 Take screenshots of the waveform window and include them in your lab report to document your results.
-You can include the timing diagram from the simulation window showing the correct functionality of the 4:1 MUX across different select inputs and data inputs.<br>
+You can include the timing diagram from the simulation window showing the correct functionality of the 4:1 MUX across different select inputs and data inputs.

-10. Close the Simulation
+17. Close the Simulation
-Once done, close the simulation by going to Simulation → "Close Simulation".<br>
+Once done, close the simulation by going to Simulation → "Close Simulation".

 # Logic Diagram